What we can learn from Jim Collins' Great By Choice

 I’m a huge Jim Collins fan (and look forward to seeing him at the Global Leadership Summit Aug 9/10).
 But I will admit that I haven’t read all of his books cover to cover.
 You know, you pull a few cool ideas then lose interest once the nuggets have been revealed.
 That was until Jim Collins' “Great By Choice."
 I couldn’t put this one down and I couldn’t get enough.
 Perhaps it’s having the perspective from his prior findings, models and perspectives to build upon.
 But I found “Great By Choice” to be Jim’s best and most practical piece yet.
 In summary, I found that this wonderful book shares simple, actionable truths applicable to businesses of all sizes.

-SMaC - Practices Can Last Decades
+Use SMaC to Develop Your Brand - Practices Can Last Decades

 Like many, I use a Kindle and enjoy highlighting and making notes as I go.
 Then I go back and review the “greatest hits” to be sure I’m activating the concepts I had hoped to retain.
 Having just done that, I was again taken by the SMaC (Specific, Methodical and Consistent) model and approach with this summary: